 The main causes of deforestation were need of fire woods and rapid population increase.
 In 1983 the highest forest cover was in Khulna and the lowest cover was in Comilla.
 It was 1421 thousand acre in Khulna and 3 thousand acre in Comilla.
-And total forest cover of Bangladesh in 1983 was 5298 acres where in 2003 its stand 6418 thousand acres.
-At this period Government take several measures to increase forest cover.
+And total forest cover of Bangladesh in 1983 was 5298 acres where as in 2003 it stood at 6418 thousand acres.
+At that period Government took several measures to increase forest cover.
 Especially community forestation played a vital role for forestation.
-For saving sea coast from cyclone Government as well as different NGO's initiate forestation programs in coastal districts.
-So why forest cover in coastal district Chittagong, Khulna, Patuakhali and Barisal increase over the period 1984 to 2000.
-Average annual rainfall was maximum (4241mm) in Sylhet and minimum (1752mm) in Jessore in the year 1981.
-The situations changed a little after 20 years.
-In 2001 highest rainfall was in Sylhet where minimum rainfall was in Rajshahi.
-However, many of former districts like Chittagong, Comilla, Dhaka, Khulna, Patuakhali, Rajshahi and Faridpur experienced less rainfall year after year.
-Some of the Districts which experienced moderate increase in rainfall were Chittagong HT, Bogra, Dinajpur, and Ranjpur.
-Poverty and environmental vulnerability indices were measured in 0-1 scale and presented in table 4.
+For saving sea coast from cyclone Government as well as different NGOs initiated forestation programs in coastal districts.
+So the forest cover in coastal districts of Chittagong, Khulna, Patuakhali and Barisal increased over the period 1984 to 2000.
+Average annual rainfall was maximum (4241mm) in Sylhet and minimum (1752mm) in Jessore in 1981.
+The situation changed a little after 20 years.
+In 2001 the highest rainfall was in Sylhet where as minimum rainfall was